Hello, iPhone XS: 9 things to do with your new phone

 4. Set up an "Alternate Appearance"

 Instead of using your finger to unlock your iPhone XS, you'll use your face.
-What we found with the iPhone X, however, was that the success rate wasn't always high -- especially when wearing glasses or a hat.
+What we found with the iPhone X ($1,599 at Mobileciti Online), however, was that the success rate wasn't always high -- especially when wearing glasses or a hat.

 Apple fixed that with the "Alternate Appearance" setting.
 Just go to Settings > Face ID & Passcode > Alternate appearance.